The Myth of Clay Pot Heaters – Do They Work?

 Deluxe clay pot heater with three pots - great idea if you have lots of washers and bolts lying around

-Deluxe clay pot heater with three nested pots – a great idea if you have lot of extra washers and nuts that you don’t need, source: Survival News Online
+Deluxe clay pot heater with three nested pots – a great idea if you have a lot of extra washers and nuts that you don’t need, source: Survival News Online

 Do Clay Pot Heaters Work?